n1ckfg/bucketrandomizer/tools/REPORT2.md

 ## What still differs, and why it is not fixable here

+*Historical — closed by the regeneration described in the status note above.*

 Aligned diff is now 804/808, in 8 hunks.
 Every one is the *opposite* problem:
 **`reference_sample.json` omits heading/list content that the source document carries.**